gbuesing/neural-net-ruby/README.md

 Neural Net (in Ruby)
 ===

-A [feedforward neural network](http://en.wikipedia.org/wiki/Feedforward_neural_network) with [resilient backpropagation](http://en.wikipedia.org/wiki/Rprop), written in Ruby.
+A [feedforward neural network](http://en.wikipedia.org/wiki/Feedforward_neural_network) with [resilient backpropagation](http://en.wikipedia.org/wiki/Rprop) (Rprop).
 It's ~250 loc, with no external dependencies.

-Run ```ruby iris.rb``` to see an example of a neural net solving a classification problem: predict the species of an iris flower based on sepal and petal size.
+Run ```iris.rb``` to see an example of solving a simple classification problem: predict the species of iris flower based on sepal and petal size.

 Sources and inspirations: